Five Days Of Diwali

 Deepavali, Diwali is a festival of joy, lights, color, and indulgence.
 The festival is celebrated to mark the homecoming of Shri Ram to His kingdom, Ayodhya.
 It marks the victory of Shri Ram over Ravan and signifies the triumph of good over evil.
 Diwali or Deepavali also means an arrangement of diyas or lamps.
 ‘Deepa’ means deep, diya or lamp, and ‘vali’ means an array or arrangement.

 Lights and diyas are lit to signify the driving away of darkness and ignorance, as well as the awakening of the light within ourselves.
 Diwali is a time for family gatherings, food, celebration, and pooja.
 Goddess Laxmi plays a major role in this festival, as do Shri Ram and Sita Ji.
-However, it is also a time of inner reflection and to weed out the darkness within us and fills our inner-self with light, hope, positive energy, happiness, and new goals or targets.
+However, it is also a time of inner reflection and to weed out the darkness within us and fill our inner-self with light, hope, positive energy, happiness, and new goals or targets.

 Deepavali is celebrated on the Amavasya or darkest night of the Hindu month ‘Kartik’.
 This festival is celebrated for five continuous days, of which each one has its own significance